lipemon1/recttransform/README.md

 Instead of enable and disable their game objects

 ## Installation
 - If you want to download the raw script.
-Here it is
+Here it is (Mouse right click + "Save link as")
 <a id="https://github.com/lipemon1/recttransform/blob/main/Assets/Scripts/CustomRectTransform.cs" href="https://raw.githubusercontent.com/lipemon1/recttransform/master/Assets/Scripts/CustomRectTransform.cs">CustomRectTransform.cs</a>

 ## What is does?